uwx/PlayniteDolphinMetadata/README.md

 ## Installation

-[Download the .zip](https://github.com/uwx/PlayniteDolphinMetadata/releases), extract to your Playnite folder (such as `%APPDATA%\Playnite`). .pext version coming soon!
+[Download the .pext](https://github.com/uwx/PlayniteDolphinMetadata/releases) and open it with Playnite.

 You have to restart Playnite after installing the extension.